 My hands ached with the effort.
 I crawled along a suspended wire high above the chasm, nothing but blackness - a void that sent phantom drafts of cool moist air up my gaping shirt.
 The earthquakes had separated us from our supplies and it was my turn for a salvage mission.
-The four other people onmy crew waited impatiently in one of the few surviving running vehicles (a van) inside the only passage remaining that was large enough to drive into.
+The four other people on my crew waited impatiently in one of the few surviving vehicles (a van) inside the only passage remaining that was large enough to drive into.
 They were not idling - fuel was not to be wasted.
 The burning pain of my shoulders pulsed down my arms.
-The line was shaking badly as my terror swayed to a panicky rhythm .
+The line was shaking badly as my terror swayed to a panicky rhythm.

 A mild earthquake shook the cavern as the bellows of the earth belched a green-grey mist.
 Goosebumps stood up my arms, back and neck.
 A tingling numbness spread over my body.
-I don't know what happened that day, I can only guess that what caused my transformation started with this moment.
+My heart was already racing in fear that the cavern could collapse at any moment, my own clumsiness a daily torment now current torture.

 "What are you doing Jade?"